Sniper-Code/AuthJs/README.md

 1. [library](./library/) directory -> All custom written Codes
 1. [node_modules](./node_modules/) -> All the packages and dependencies.

-`index.js` file is the initial file that server requires whereas `cleanup.js` file is used to remove create a fresh setup of project wiping all information in database as well as images stored in `storage` directory.
+`index.js` file is the initial file that server requires whereas `cleanup.js` file is used to remove create a fresh setup of project wiping all information in database.

 ⚠️ Warning : Don't Run `yarn clean` or `yarn setup` unless you want a fresh setup.